 The Harvard Business School has a brand like no other business school in the world.
-And it is this magnetic appeal that persuades close to 10,000 hopefuls to compete for one of the 940 places in the MBA program every year.
-The HBS Admissions team is made up of only five key individuals.
+And it is this magnetic appeal that persuades more than 9,000 hopefuls to compete for one of the roughly 1000 places in its MBA program.
+The HBS Admissions team is made up of, on average, only five key individuals.
 Such limited staff resources may in part explain the school’s move towards a shorter, more streamlined application in recent years.
-HBS now only requires two recommendations, and in the past three years has moved from four essays down to just one optional essay.
+HBS only requires two recommendations, and in the past few years has moved from four essays down to just one essay.
 Your resume and recommendations have never carried so much weight.

 Strengths And Specializations

-Number of Applicants: 9,759
+Number of Applicants: 8,264

-MBA Class Size: 934
+MBA Class Size: 1,015

-Sector: Financial Services 33%; Consulting 24%; Technology 20%; Starting Own Business 9%;
+Career Sector: Financial Services 34%; Consulting 26%; Technology 19%; Starting Own Business 13%; Healthcare 5%

 Avg.
 Age: 27

 Avg.
-GPA: 3.67
+GPA: 3.70

 Avg.
 GMAT: 730

-Female Students: 43%
+Female Students: 46%

-Sources: Harvard, BusinessWeek, Financial Times, US News, MBA50
+Sources: HBS, BusinessWeek, Financial Times, US News

 As we review your application, what more would you like us to know as we consider your candidacy for the Harvard Business School MBA program?
+(900 words)

-As part of the application process, HBS requires interviewees to complete a Post-Interview Reflection.
+As part of the Harvard MBA application process, HBS requires interviewees to complete a Post-Interview Reflection.
 This is not intended to be another formal essay.
 Think of it instead as an email you might write to a colleague or supervisor after a meeting.
 HBS will be much more generous in our reaction to typos and grammatical errors than they will be with pre-packaged responses.
-Reflections that give any indication that they were produced BEFORE you had the interview will raise a flag for the Admissions Committee.
+Reflections that give any indication that they were produced BEFORE you had the Harvard MBA application interview will raise a flag for the Admissions Committee.
 Your Post-Interview Reflection is due within 24 hours of the conclusion of your interview.
 There is no word limit for the Post-Interview Reflection.